jelius-sama/convert_cbz/README.md

 - Smart mode intentionally excludes system files and VCS data
 - Check the excluded files count in the final statistics

+**Q: Difference between recursive and direct mode?**
+- Recursive: Scans for subdirectories and converts each one
+- Direct: Converts only the specified directories
+- Use recursive for batch processing, direct for specific folders

+**Q: How to process specific chapters?**
+- Use direct mode without `-recursive` flag
+- Specify each folder with separate `-input` flags
+- Example: `convert_cbz -input "./Ch1" -input "./Ch2" -output ./cbz`

 **Q: CBZ files not opening in comic readers**
 - Ensure input folders contain valid image files
 - Some readers may need specific file ordering